Hasmelash95/release-eritrea/README.md

 ERD (courtesy of Visual Paradigm Online)

-The Picture, Location and Profile Entities (Profile of Members of Release Eritrea rather than User Profile) do not have relationships with other entities.
+The Picture, Location and Profile Models (Profile of Members of Release Eritrea rather than User Profile) do not have relationships with other entities.

-The Article ID has One-to-Many relationship with the Comment Entity.
-The User Entity has a One-to-Many relationship with the Article ID, a One-to-Many relationship with the Comment ID and a Many-to-Many relationship with the favorities attribute within the Article Entity.
+The Article ID has One-to-Many relationship with the Comment Model.
+The User Model has a One-to-Many relationship with the Article ID, a One-to-Many relationship with the Comment Model and a Many-to-Many relationship with the favorities attribute within the Article Model.

 ![Screenshot 2023-01-17 at 23 02 49](https://user-images.githubusercontent.com/103432143/213031512-17ce36b8-9297-49c6-bc38-ded22e0ae8d6.png)